LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Introduction

-Despite the early standardization of URLLC in late 2017~\cite{3GPP-first-NR-with-URLLC}, more than a decade of discussions~\cite{5g-first-responders}, and several years of commercial 5G rollouts~\cite{commercial-5g-launches}, practical 5G deployments cannot consistently achieve the latency and reliability requirements of URLLC~\cite{NokiaSennheiser,rischke20215g,rischke2022empirical,lackner2022measurement,EricssonRobotDemo, fezeu2023depth}.
-To make matters worse, discussions around 6G indicate even stricter latency goals of \SI{0.1}{\milli\s} uplink and downlink (\SI{0.2}{\milli\s} round trip)~\cite{She2024, GUPTA2021103521, 10.1109/COMST.2023.3243918, 10092856}.
-However, it is still unclear which 5G configurations and system parameters can achieve URLLC in practice.
-This is because we still lack a clear understanding of latency in the 5G RAN: what are the bottlenecks, how different configuration parameters impact latency, and how they interplay with each other~\cite{10.1145/3696348.3696862, 10.1145/3750718.3750743}.
+Despite the standardization of URLLC in late 2017~\cite{3GPP-first-NR-with-URLLC}, more than a decade of discussions~\cite{5g-first-responders}, and several years of commercial 5G rollouts~\cite{commercial-5g-launches}, practical 5G deployments, to date, cannot consistently achieve the latency and reliability requirements of URLLC~\cite{NokiaSennheiser,rischke20215g,rischke2022empirical,lackner2022measurement,EricssonRobotDemo, fezeu2023depth}.
+Moreover, discussions around 6G indicate even stricter latency goals of \SI{0.1}{\milli\s} uplink and downlink (\SI{0.2}{\milli\s} round trip)~\cite{She2024, GUPTA2021103521, 10.1109/COMST.2023.3243918, 10092856}.
+However, it is still unclear which cellular configurations and system parameters can achieve URLLC in practice.
+This is because we still lack a clear understanding of latency in the RAN: what are the bottlenecks, how different configuration parameters impact latency, and how they interplay with each other~\cite{10.1145/3696348.3696862}.

 Prior work on analyzing latency in the 5G RAN relies on oversimplified models and simulations that do not capture the full system complexity~\cite{patriciello20185g, patriciello2019impact, rischke2022empirical, zhao2023physical, coll2023end, skocaj2023data, mostafavi2024edaf}.
-Widely used simulators, such as MATLAB 5G Toolbox and the ns-3 5G-LENA~\cite{5Glena}, also fail to reproduce the latency distributions observed in real-world deployments and severely underestimate the latency as we show in \cref{sec:eval}.
+Widely used simulators, such as MATLAB 5G Toolbox and the ns-3 based 5G-LENA~\cite{5Glena}, also fail to reproduce the latency distributions observed in real-world deployments and severely underestimate the latency as we show in \cref{sec:eval}.